SAKryukov/remoting-dotnet/article/article.md

 }
 ~~~

-Note the additional interfaces implemented by this class: `IClientInfrastructure` and `IConnectable`.
+Note two additional interfaces implemented by this class: `IClientInfrastructure` and `IConnectable`.

 The interface `IClientInfrastructure` is used to pass required context objects to the proxy instance.
 It cannot be done directly, because the instance is created by `System.Reflection.DispatchProxy`.
 So, we have: